TumblrArchive/TumblrLaunchSample/README.md

 ## Sharing with Tumblr

 Tumblr supports generic photo, text, and video sharing as you might expect, however, by specifying our package you can tell Android you'd like to fire our application directly.
-See the below code sampe (which is also in the sample project)
+See the below code sampe (which is also in the sample project):

 ```java
 try {